-Annually, whoever owns taxable property on January 1 (the lien date) becomes the assessee and is liable for property tax based on the value of the property.
+Annually, the owner(s) of a taxable property on January 1 (the lien date) becomes the assessee and is liable for property tax based on the value of the property.
 The assessed value for most real property is the prior year's assessed value adjusted for inflation, up to two percent.
 However, if there has been a change in ownership, the new assessed value will be the market value of the property that changed ownership.
 New construction value is added to the property's prior base value.